-Recommendations 6.1, 6.2, 6.3, 6.4 and 6.5
+Recommendations 6.1, 6.2, 6.3 - Publicly available information accessible on website, investor relations programs, and shareholder participation

-Recommendations 6.1, 6.2, 6.3, 6.4, and 6.5 of the ASX Corporate Governance Principles emphasise the importance of transparent communication, shareholder engagement, and facilitating shareholder participation in decision-making processes.
+The Recommendations, which fall under ASX Corporate Governance Principle 6, emphasise the importance of transparent communication, shareholder engagement, and facilitating shareholder participation in decision-making processes.
 The Company aligns with these recommendations by maintaining an updated website that houses its policies, charters, and ASX announcements, ensuring easy access to important information for shareholders.